 21 Words for 'Fool' And Their Oafish Origins

-The word oaf, first recorded in the early 1600s, originally referred to a “stupid or ugly child left by elves in place of a child carried off by them,” as the Barnhart Dictionary of English Etymology explains.
+The word oaf, first recorded in the early 1600s, originally referred to an ugly child that elves left behind to replace one they’d carried off, as Merriam Webster explains.
 Deriving from a Scandinavian root related to English’s elf, oaf evolved from “changeling” to “stupid or clumsy person.”

 A dolt is a “dull person”—quite literally so.
 It’s first found in the form doltish in the 1540s and appears to be related to dull and dold (“stupid, inert”), an obsolete past participial form of the verb to dull that might also be responsible for doldrums.

 A sap, or “gullible person,” may have been shortened in the early 1800s from sapskull, or someone whose head is like sapwood, the soft, sap-conducting wood between a tree’s bark and the hard, inner timber.

 In the early 1900s, it seems American English created the shorter boob from the much older booby (1600), which the great English lexicographer Samuel Johnson defined as a “dull, heavy, stupid fellow; a lubber.”
 While its ultimate origin is unclear, there are several theories.
 A leading one takes boob back to the Spanish bobo, “fool,” also used of seabirds, hence the blue-footed booby.
 Bobo, in turn, may come from the Latin balbus, meaning “stammering.”

 Speaking of lubber, this old-fashioned insult for a “big, clumsy fellow” goes all the way back to the 14th century.
 It might be from an even older Scandinavian-based lobi, “lazy lout,” or the French lobeor, “swindler, parasite.”
 Lubbers first mocked idle monks, so-called abbey-lubbers, before ridiculing inept sailors as landlubbers.